+Patients with uterine cancer are treated at our Gynecological Cancer Unit.
 You can also review the tabs at top of this page for information on uterine cancer symptoms and risks, diagnosis, and treatment.

 The exact cause of uterine sarcoma is unknown, but there are certain factors that may increase a woman's chances of getting this disease, when compared to other women.
 Unfortunately, most cases of uterine sarcoma cannot be prevented.